1. Home

 Offering the right survey

 There are different types of surveys, depending on the age and condition of the property.
 Older properties, even ones in good condition, need different surveys to new builds.
+It’s important you choose the right type for the property you want to purchase.

 What survey do I need?

-For new builds, a Condition Report (Level 1 survey) will be suitable, but older and more complex properties will need a HomeBuyer’s Report (Level 2 survey) or a Building Survey (Level 3 survey).
+For a property in reasonable condition a Homebuyer’s Report (Level 2 survey) can work, but for older or more complex building you should get a Building Survey (Level 3 survey).
 These options may or may not include valuations.

 Remember – a mortgage valuation is NOT the same thing as a survey.
 That will only tell you how much your lender believes your property is worth.
 You will still need a survey to assess the property.

-Have a look at our article 'Which Survey Do I Need?' for more information to know whether you need a HomeBuyer's survey or Building Survey.
+Have a look at our article 'Which Survey Do I Need?' for more information to know whether you need a Homebuyer's survey or Building Survey.

 Efficiency